-Although the spoken word is but one of the sources for the GCK, it is a key reference point for the entire work.
-And that is because we always associate a voice with presence.
+Although the spoken word is but one of the sources for the GCK, it is a key reference point for the entire work, and this is because we always associate a voice with presence.
 Our glossary seeks to redefine presence as something that is in constant tension with writing.
 Mladen Dolar, referring to a similar kind of presence, writes in his book A Voice and Nothing More: “The voice seems to embody a presence, a background for differential traits, a positive basis for their inherent negativity.
 To be sure, its positivity is extremely elusive – just the vibrations of air that vanish as soon as they are produced.”

-While the Glossary of Common Knowledge goes beyond the metaphysics of presence, it also maintains its active position.
+While the GCK goes beyond the metaphysics of presence, it also maintains its active position.
 In this sense, the GCK is a collection, not of authentic definitions, but authentic gestures – subjective positions within a world of international languages.

 The point is not that we believe in the factual truth of oral histories, but rather that, with the help of such narratives, we try to change the existing order of things.
-Here oral histories interest us not primarily as alternative forms of historicizing that are privileged over writing, but as a way to introduce multiple histories and truths, including the kind of psychological truths expressed in the imagination, symbols, and desire.
+Here oral histories interest us not primarily as alternative forms of historicising that are privileged over writing, but as a way to introduce multiple histories and truths, including the kind of psychological truths expressed in the imagination, symbols, and desire.
 Alessandro Portelli discusses all these things in his essay “What Makes Oral History Different”.
 Oral histories are fragmented and tied to the memory and the subjective perspective of the individual, the group, or the class.
-For Portelli, while orality is “saturated with writing”, the memory behind it “is not a passive depository of facts, but an active process of creation of meanings.
-Not unlike oral history, our glossary relies on the different credibility of memory and shows more transparently the relationship between histories and their protagonists.
+For Portelli, while orality is “saturated with writing”, the memory behind it “is not a passive depository of facts, but an active process of creation of meanings.”
+Not unlike oral history, our glossary relies on the differential credibility of memory, and shows more transparently the relationship between histories and their protagonists.

-The Glossary of Common Knowledge acknowledges the tensions between the oral and the written, between the norm and deviations from the norm.
+The GCK acknowledges the tensions between the oral and the written, between the norm and deviations from the norm.
 In a very similar way, Giorgio Agamben describes the relationship between the rule and life: “Neither written word nor living voice, the rule constantly moves between these polarities, in search of an ideal of the perfect common life that [it] is precisely meant to define.”

 Mladen Dolar, A Voice and Nothing More (Cambridge, Mass.: MIT Press, 2006), 36.
 Alessandro Portelli, “What Makes Oral History Different”, in The Oral History Reader, ed.
 Robert Perks and Alistair Thomson, 2nd ed.
-(Oxon, UK, and New York: Routledge, 2006), p.
-37. Originally published in 1979 in Italian, Portelli’s essay first appeared in English as “The Peculiarities of Oral History”, History Workshop Journal, no. 12 (autumn 1981), 96–107.
+(Oxon, UK, and New York: Routledge, 2006), 37.
+Originally published in 1979 in Italian, Portelli’s essay first appeared in English as “The Peculiarities of Oral History”, History Workshop Journal, no. 12 (autumn 1981), 96–107.
 Giorgio Agamben, The Highest Poverty: Monastic Rules and Form-of-Life (Stanford, Calif.: Stanford University Press, 2013), 75.